 Deal Lake’s watershed is over 4400 acres in size.
 Most of the watershed is developed and comes under the category as being an ‘urban watershed’.
 Currently, stormwater enters over 4000 storm drain inlets located in seven municipalities and travels through a network of pipes emerging via 250 outfalls that deliver this runoff into a tributary or directly into the lake.

+Needs work!!

-As is the case with many of New Jersey’s coastal lakes, there has been little effort taken over the years to manage runoff prior to its release into Deal Lake or its tributaries.
-The existing stormwater infrastructure system in fact uses the lake as the primary regional means of flood attenuation.
+As is the case with many of New Jersey’s coastal lakes, there have been limited funds to manage runoff, over the years to manage runoff prior to its release into Deal Lake or its tributaries.
+But we have had great successes recently as in our Comstock Ave Manand Colonial Golf Couse improvement project But much more is required.
+The existing storm water infrastructure system in fact uses the lake as the primary regional means of flood attenuation.
 Given that there has historically been little done to address stormwater pollutant loading, the lake also serves as the sole means of passive pollutant removal prior to discharge into the ocean.
 If an improvement is not achieved in the overall management of stormwater, the lake’s water quality will never improve.

 Over 98% of our watershed is not covered by any form of stormwater basins.
 Most of Deal Lake’s problems are rooted in the lack of stormwater controls in the watershed.
-In essence, Deal Lake has been reduced over the years to a 162 acre stormwater basin.
+In essence, Deal Lake has been reduced over the years to a 157e stormwater basin.

 Due to the magnitude and widespread nature of these problems, improvements in the water quality and ecology of the lake cannot be fully realized without the following:

-Regional stormwater management solutions that correct, replace and/or retrofit the existing stormwater management infrastructure;
+Regional storm water management solutions that correct, replace and/or retrofit the existing stormwater management infrastructure;

 Stabilization of the lake’s stream channels;